deel-ai/LARD/README.md

 This dataset is dedicated to the detection of a runway from an aircraft during approach and landing phases.
 In our work, we only consider the approach segment which ranges from -6000 m to -280 m along-track distance from Landing Threshold Point (LTP).
 Throughout this segment, the acceptable aircraft positions remain similar but not equivalent to the ODD of LARD V1: the lateral path angle lies within [-3°,3°], originating from the LTP, while the vertical path angle takes its values in [-1.8°,-5.2°] w.r.t. the Vertical Reference Point (VRP), a point on the centerline located 305 m beyond the LTP.

 For the aircraft attitude, the range for the pitch stays constant, between [-15°, +5°], which translates to an average nose-down orientation of about 5° relative to the horizon.
+This value is relative to the horizontal, meaning we can use [90 -pitch] to obtain the raw value.
 However, to define appropriate ranges for the aircraft roll and yaw, the approach cone is split into 3 segments as follows:

 |Along track distance (m) | Yaw range (°)| Roll range (°)|
 |-|-|-|